+This sample questionnaire asks the same questions that appear online and are asked using the telephone option.
 Don't be put off that the questionnaire is five pages long.
 Each person in a household is responsible for fewer than a dozen questions.
 And remember, all information is strictly confidential.

+Use a blue or black pen.
 Before you answer Question 1, count the people living in this house, apartment, or mobile home using our guidelines.
 Count all people, including babies, who live and sleep here most of the time.
-If no one lives and sleeps at this address most of the time, go online at furl removed or call the number on page 8.
-The census must also include people without a permanent place to live, so: If someone who does not have a permanent place to live is staying here on April 1, 2020, count that person.
-The Census Bureau also conducts counts in institutions and other places, so: Do not count anyone living away from here, either at college or in the Armed Forces.
+If no one lives and sleeps at this address most of the time, go online at [un removed] or call the number on page 8.
+2. Were there any additional people staying here on April 1, 2020 that you did not include in Question 1?
+Mark all that apply.
+Children, related or unrelated, such as newborn babies, grandchildren, or foster children Relatives, such as adult children, cousins, or in-laws Nonrelatives, such as roommates or live-in babysitters People staying here temporarily The census must also include people without a permanent place to live, so: • If someone who does not have a permanent place to live is staying here on April 1, 2020, count that person.
+No additional people Is this house, apartment, or mobile home - Mark ▼ONE box.
+Owned by you or someone in this household with a mortgage The Census Bureau also conducts counts in institutions and other places, so: Do not count anyone living away from here, either at college or in the Armed Forces.
 Do not count anyone in a nursing home, jail, prison, detention facility, etc., on April 1, 2020.
-Leave these people off your questionnaire, even if they will return to live here after they leave college, the nursing home, the military, jail, etc. Otherwise, they may be counted twice.
-2. Were there any additional people staying here on April 1, 202 that you did not include in Question 1?
-Mark all that apply.
-Children, related or unrelated, such as newborn babies, grandchildren, or foster children Relatives, such as adult children, cousins, or in-laws Nonrelatives, such as roommates or live-in babysitters People staying here temporarily No additional people 3.
-Is this house, apartment, or mobile home - Mark ONE box Owned by you or someone in this household with a mortgage or loan?
-Include home equity loans.
+Leave these people off your questionnaire, even if they will or loan?
+Include home equity loans .
 Owned by you or someone in this household free and clear (without a mortgage or loan)?
 Rented?
 Occupied without payment of rent?
-4. What is your telephone number?
+Leave these people off your questionnaire, even if they will return to live here after they leave college, the nursing home, the military, jail, etc. Otherwise, they may be counted twice.
+1. How many people were living or staying in this house, apartment, or mobile home on April 1, 2020?
+Number of people = 4.
+What is your telephone number?
 We will only contact you if needed for official Census Bureau business.
-Telephone Number --- ---
+Telephone Number [Form number removed]